vpayno/exercism-workspace/go/lasagna/lasagna-doc.md

 func RemainingOvenTime(actualMinutesInOven int) int
 ```

-RemainingOvenTime returns the remaining minutes based on the \`actual\` minutes already in the oven\.
+RemainingOvenTime returns the remaining minutes based on the \`actual\` minutes already in the oven.

 <details><summary>Example</summary>
 <p>